Why Film in France?

 Visa Requirements for Film Crews

-France is part of the Schengen Area, making access straightforward.
-Visa type depends on length of stay and project scope; we plan applications early to keep approvals on time.
-Note: The new Entry/Exit System (EES) begins October 2025, replacing passport stamps with digital registration.
+France is part of the Schengen Area, so access is simple.
+The visa type depends on how long you stay and how big the project is, and we file early to keep approvals on time.
+Note: the new Entry/Exit System (EES) starts in October 2025 and swaps passport stamps for digital registration.

 EU/EEA Citizens